LuckyOne7777/LLM-Investor-Behavior-Benchmark/README.md

 Execution scheduling (e.g., daily vs. weekly runs) and model orchestration are intentionally left to the user, preserving flexibility while maintaining a consistent on-disk state.

+## Research Directions

+LIBB is an exploratory research framework, and its development is driven by ongoing questions rather than a fixed roadmap.

+Areas of current interest include:

+- Deeper integration of performance analytics into the core workflow
+- Behavioral analysis derived from trading decisions and execution patterns
+- Expansion of sentiment analytics across multiple data sources
+- Improved tooling for comparing runs and strategies over time
+- General design improvements for efficiency and code quality

+To see the current roadmap for major features, check out: roadmap.md

+These directions reflect current research interests and may evolve, change, or be abandoned as the project develops.